BSc (Hons), MRes, MCSP

 I successfully completed a National Institute of Health Research (NIHR) Masters of Research in 2015, gaining a distinction and publishing my research project in the British Journal of Community Nursing.
 I followed up this training by completing the Health Education East Midlands (HEEM) Clinical Scholar Silver Award in 2016.
 I currently work within the Centre for Rehabilitation Research in Oxford on the BOOST trial.

-I am now in my second year of my PhD with the University of Brunel.
+I am now in my third year of my PhD with the University of Brunel.
 I'm specifically investigating how exercise is prescribed in the healthcare setting using strength training in Rheumatoid Arthritis as a case-study.

 Ward L. et al, (2019), Physiotherapy, 105, 262 - 274